-The Dogon Tribe is a group of about 100,000 individuals who live in Burkina Faso in West Africa.
+The Dogon Tribe is a group of about 100,000 individuals who live in Burkina Faso and Bali in West Africa.
 They live around the Bandiagar Cliffs, where most of them dwell in caves.
 Until about the last century, it is said that these farming people were relatively secluded from outside society.
 They kept to themselves, continuing their tribal traditions.
-If their seclusion is fact, it makes part of their oral history and religion rather mysterious to the rest of the world.
+If their seclusion is a fact, it makes part of their oral history and religion even more mysterious.

 The rest of the world was aware of the existence of Sirius B before it became aware that the Dogon possessed such knowledge.
-Therefore, there are claims that the Dogon had contact with the outside world of which they do not speak or of which they do not remember, as their history is strictly oral or was, at that point.
+Therefore, there are claims that the Dogon had contact with the outside world which was never documented.
 This is entirely possible.
-However, some say that they must have encountered some media (books, magazines or articles) that contained the information.
+However, others say they may have received the information through media, such as books, magazines or articles.
 That would beg the question, “How did they read it?”
 There is no way of knowing if there really is a logical explanation for the tribe’s knowledge.

 If there was an outside influence for this knowledge without extra-terrestrial origins, that would not explain how the Dogon came to have legends of alien visitors.
 It also does not explain how the idea of Emma Ya was incorporated into these legends.
 It is possible that the Dogon embellished on what they knew and made those embellishments part of their culture.
 But that is also impossible to know.
 Religion is not something easily shaken and fiction in religion is not something practitioners will ever admit.
 Therefore, we have yet another possibility in this mystery that is impossible to prove or disprove.